itgalaxy/favicons/readme.md

         version: "1.0",                           // Your application's version string. `string`
         logging: false,                           // Print logs to console? `boolean`
         pixel_art: false,                         // Keeps pixels "sharp" when scaling up, for pixel art.
 Only supported in offline mode.
+        loadManifestWithCredentials: false,       // Browsers don't send cookies when fetching a manifest, enable this to fix that. `boolean`
         icons: {
             // Platform Options:
             // - offset - offset in percentage